thacherT1D/webdevstuff/Q2/Q2-assessment.md

 # CRUD Blog

 Today, you're going to build a blog.
 You will be able to create posts.
 Each post will allow comments to be made on them.
+The app is due Monday morning.
+If you crack-a-lack on it Friday you might be able to get it done on Friday.

+## Options
+If you want to do another app with a one to many relationship you may.
+Don't overcomplicate it though.
+Other apps might include projects/tasks, movies/actors or albums/tracks.
+You may not do a bookshelf app for obvious reasons.
+Have fun with it.
+This is a celebration of everything you know

 ## Setup and planning